seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 ## Settings

-In the "Settings" section you can configure settings which apply to your entire Seatsurfing organisation.
+In the "Settings" section you can configure settings which apply to your entire Seatsurfing organization.

 ### Common settings